-We are four parents who lost children to mitochondrial disease, and we hope to be a support to other parents and family members who have lost a loved one to this heartless disease.
-We hope you will share a photo and a memory on our Light a Light page, check out the resources to see what might be helpful, connect with others in the grief and loss forum, and contact us to let us know how we can support you at this difficult time.
+We are parents who have lost children to mitochondrial disease, and we hope to be a support to other parents and family members who have lost a loved one to this heartless disease.
+We hope you will share a photo and a memory on our Light a Light page, check out the resources to see what might be helpful, connect with others on MitoAction's closed Memories Facebook page, and contact us to let us know how we can support you at this difficult time.

 We know from personal experience that grieving does not end in weeks or months.
 The journey changes.
 There is light and the good memories remain.

 Our best to you.

 My experience with disease and grief, by Anita Opitz

 It is hard to believe that on September 4 this year it will be exactly five years since the passing of our daughter Caroline.
 She was only 10 years old.
 Looking back to that day it sometimes feels as if it was a nightmare or a horrible movie –- but unfortunately it really happened.
 Everything has changed and nothing will ever be the same without her.
 I admire all couples who manage to stay together caring for a sick child and dealing with grief.
 In our case, it did not work out and I know that we are not the only ones.
 Having a sick child sure is a challenge for every relationship.
 Both of us were in pain but as our lives were so different –- him working and I at home with the kids -– our needs to deal with the pain were completely different as well.
 Our divorce was final a little over three years after Caroline’s passing.
 Everything that has happened still is difficult to grasp.

 My story with grief of course begins with a loss, the loss of my beautiful daughter Corynna.
 Corynna was my daughter, my best friend, and my life.